fncnt/vncnt-hugo/README.md

 ## Third-party Components

+The backbone (I'm so sorry) of this theme is made of [`Barebones`](https://github.com/acahir/Barebones).
+Both `normalize.css` and `barebones.css` are licensed unter the MIT License.

 This theme relies on fontawesome.
 The included files in `static/webfonts` are used under the SIL Open Font License 1.1 as described in `static/css/all.min.css`.
 The latter file is licensed under the MIT License.

 The Raleway font files in `static/fonts` are licensed under the SIL Open Font License 1.1 (see `static/fonts/OFL.txt`)

-Both `normalize.css` and `skeleton.css` are licensed unter the MIT License.

 ## Roadmap

-- possibly get rid of skeleton.css
-- add support for including blog-like content
+- add support for blog-like content